TommyFolliard/comp20-jmao/jobs/README.md

 1. All aspects of my work have been correctly implemented:
-	- JSON is parsed correctly
+	JSON is parsed correctly
-	- All jobs are rendered on page in the <div id="list"> section of the body
+	All jobs are rendered on page in the <div id="list"> section of the body
-	- No outputs in JavaScript console
+	No outputs in JavaScript console
-	- No additional HTML tags inside the body
+	No additional HTML tags inside the body
-	- Each job is shown in the following order
+	Each job is shown in the following order:
-		 Company, Location, Position
+		 1. Company, 2.
+Location, 3.
+Position
-	- No additional HTML tags inside of the <body>...</body>
+	No additional HTML tags inside of the <body>...</body>

 2. I did not collaborate or discuss this assignment with anyone.